tim-ngeno/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 ## Conclusion

 This repository provides a comprehensive guide to unit and integration testing in Python using `unittest` and `unittest.mock`.
-Feel free to explore the examples and adapt them to your project's needs.
-Happy testing!